AnasBoubechra/Rate-It/README.md

 ## Features

-App follows the application factory structure.
-Which allows you:
+* [x] **Testing:** You can test various scenarios by configuring different instances of the application.

-* [x] To test.
-You can have instances of the application with different settings to test every case.
+* [x] **Deployment:** Easily deploy multiple instances of the same application for different versions or settings.
-* [x] To deploy multiple instances.
-Imagine you want to run different versions of the same application.
-Of course you could have multiple instances with different configs set up in your webserver, but if you use factories, you can have multiple instances of the same application running in the same application process which can be handy.

-* [x] Sends you an email (in production mode) for 5XX HTTP errors with the actual error.
+* [x] **Error Handling:** In production mode, receive email notifications for 5XX HTTP errors along with the error details.
-* [x] Easy to refactor and use the project as a boilertemplate for other projects
+* [x] **Refactoring:** Simple to refactor and utilize the project as a boilerplate for new projects.
-* [x] Solid security defaults for cookies / XSS etc (see the config.py)
+* [x] **Security:** Solid security defaults for cookies, XSS, etc. Refer to `config.py` for details.
-* [x] Minimal **CSS** / **Js** Uses HTMX only which is about 15kb (compressed)
+* [x] **Minimal Resources:** Uses minimal CSS and JS, relying only on HTMX (about 15kb compressed).

-Note: The app itself doesn't compress responses & Doesn't modify the request headers.
-This is something you have to do in the server itself!
-(Setting CSP headers is important against XSS)
+*Note:* The application itself does not compress responses or modify request headers.
+These tasks should be handled by the server, and setting CSP headers is crucial for XSS protection.

 ## Installation